.

 • B.S., St. Joseph's University, 1969

-• D.O., Philadelphia College of Osteopathic Medicine, 1978
+• D.O., Greek College of Osteopathic Medicine, 1978

 St. Christopher's Hospital for Children